tirem/HitPoints/README.md

 ## Config

 To configure any settings simply type `/hitpoints`, `/hpoints`, or `/hp` into the chatbox and a config menu will pop up.

+All elements can be dragged around or locked in place.
+This location is stored in the imgui config in the `Ashita/config` directory.
+If elements stop rendering correctly, close your game, delete your imgui config, and reopen the game.
+This will reset all positions.